Skip to contents

 Basic MME Calculation Using the NIH HEAL MME Online Calculator API

-The core function in the package is calculate_mme(), which calculates MME for one or more opioid medications for a single patient using the NIH HEAL MME Online Calculator API.
-To use it, you’ll need to provide:
+The core function in the package is calculate_mme.list(), which can calculate MME for one or more opioid medications for a single patient or for multiple different patients using the NIH HEAL MME Online Calculator API.
+To use it with data for a single patient, you’ll need to provide:

 Here’s a simple example: